minamarkham/sassy-starter/README.md

-# SMACSS Your Sass Up
+# Sassy Starter

 *Disclaimer: This is an evolving project*

 A starter toolkit based on [Scalable and Modular Architecture for CSS](http://smacss.com/) (SMACSS) for [Sass](http://sass-lang.com/) (SCSS) projects.
 Do what you'd like with it :)

-Styles are broken down into the following groups: **Base, Layout, Module, State, Theme**
+Styles are broken down into the following groups: **Base, Layout, Modules, States, Themes**

 ## Quick start

-1. Fork/Clone the git repo – `git clone https://github.com/minamarkham/sassy-starter` or download zip file directly.
+1. Fork & clone the git repo, or download zip file directly.
 2. Install Sass 3.3 – `gem install sass`.
 3. Watch for changes - 'sass -r sass-globbing --watch sass_dir:css_dir'